anardelli/jaffa-rpc-library/README.md

 }
 ```

-NOTE: Number of partitions for library's topics is equal to broker's count.
+NOTE: Number of partitions for library's topics is equal to the number of Kafka brokers.
       If any required topics already exist, but they have wrong configurations, exception will be thrown.

 #### Available options